मधुर्य-कादम्बिनी

 Though as Paramātmā He simply oversees the affairs of the jīva's external senses, which are the reward of his past activities, the Lord personally shows special mercy to His devotees by giving them His own independent power to bestow mercy to others.

+As Kṛṣṇa says in the Bhagavad-gītā, only by His bestowal of mercy can one attain His eternal spiritual realm.
 This mercy is manifested in the Lord's bestowal of His own kṛpā-śakti to his devotee, who then gives it to the fallen souls, as previously explained.

 VI.
 Bhakti is not caused by any other processes